 Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
-Further details for current students should be provided in module guidance notes.
+Further details for current students should be provided in module guidance notes.ACADEMIC YEAR: 2018/19NATIONAL COST CENTRE: 133

-MODULE LEADER: Pat Riley OTHER MODULE STAFF:
+MODULE LEADER: lan Ronayne OTHER MODULE STAFF: